-Potential impacts to human health from the effects of the subject development to the environment surrounding the site include discharges to the underlying groundwater.
+Potential impacts to human health from the effects of the extraction extension to the environment surrounding the site include discharges to the underlying groundwater.
 This could result in a change in water quality depending on the activities that are undertaken.
 There is the potential for impacted underlying groundwater to migrate to local groundwater wells and effect the users of such water supplies.

 Potential impacts to human health from the impacts to air include dust generating activities on the site and increase in concentrations of airborne particles and nitrogen dioxide due to exhaust emissions from diesel powered vehicles and equipment used on-site and vehicles accessing the site.
-Blasting was not undertaken on the Site during the assessment period of September 2020 to the present day.
+Blasting was not undertaken on the Site in recent years.
 Impacts to human health from excess noise and vibration on-site has potential to result in hearing loss and various vibration syndromes of workers from high level occupational exposure and also annoyance and effects on mental health in the surrounding residential receptors.
-Good environmental practice for water, air, and noise and vibration management have been undertaken from 2020 to the current time, specified in Chapters 6.0 (Water), Chapter 7.0 (Air Quality), and Chapter 9.0 (Noise and Vibration) of this rEIAR.
-Mitigation measures are detailed in the EMS and followed during the operation of the site from expiry of 07/267 in 2020 to the current period.
+Good environmental practice for water, air, and noise and vibration management will be undertaken as specified in Chapters 6.0 (Water), Chapter 7.0 (Air Quality), and Chapter 9.0 (Noise and Vibration) of this EIAR.
+Mitigation measures are detailed in the respective discipline chapters and consolidated in Chapter 16 of this EIAR.